Affiliate marketing is booming. In fact, affiliate marketing spend has an annual growth rate of 10%, and 80% of brands now have an affiliate program!

 Summary: Affiliate Program Management Tasks

 It takes skill and expertise to identify valuable program optimization opportunities, which is where great affiliate managers get to really shine.

-Now that we have looked at what affiliate management involves, let’s take a look at a case study from Perform[cb] Agency to see how impactful the right adjustments to an affiliate strategy can make:
+Now that we have looked at what affiliate management involves, let’s take a look at a case study from Perform[cb] Agency to see how impactful the right adjustments to an affiliate strategy can be:

-Drizly is a popular delivery service that delivers a variety of alcoholic beverages, including wine, beer and spirits, from local retailers directly to their customer’s homes.
+Drizly is a popular delivery service that delivers a variety of alcoholic beverages, including wine, beer, and spirits, from local retailers directly to their customer’s homes.

 Drizly engaged Perform[cb] Agency to help them drive incremental new customer acquisition during peak seasonality without exceeding their set incremental customer acquisition cost (iCAC) goal.

 To meet Drizly’s objectives, the Perform[cb] Agency team needed to prepare for peak season (Q4) and develop a strategy to recruit the right type of new affiliates to drive incremental customer acquisition while staying within Drizly’s low iCAC goals.

 In preparation for peak season, they began building relationships with high-value editorial teams in Q3 to build momentum for Q4.